 MC’s Service-Learning Program engages students, faculty, and community organizations in meaningful, collaborative, and mutually beneficial projects.
 Get involved today.

 Our signature programs give students a deeper understanding of how to be a successful leader on an individual, group or community level.
 Find a leadership program on your campus.

 Clubs are student groups that are designed to meet a specific interest of students.
 Clubs work with the Office of Student Life to develop leadership skills and accomplish program goals.
 All clubs also have faculty or staff advisors.
 Find or start a club on your campus:

-Each campus has a Student Senate consisting of students elected by their peers to represent the entire student body.
+Each campus has a Student Government Association consisting of students elected by their peers to represent the entire student body.
 Students can also join the activities board to help plan campus events and activities.

 Student-Run Newspapers and Literary Journals

 Each issue of The Globe Newspaper new windowholds the latest news and events of interest to MC students plus coupons, surveys, and a place to send your questions about just about everything.